-AHCCCSA may impose monetary sanctions, suspend, deny, refuse to renew, or terminate this contract or any related subcontracts in accordance with AHCCCS Rules R9-22-606, ACOM Sanctions Policy and the terms of this contract and applicable Federal or State law and regulations.
-[42 CFR 422.208, 42 CFR 438.700, 702, 704 and 45 CFR 92.36(i)(1)] Written notice will be provided to the Contractor specifying the sanction to be imposed, the grounds for such sanction and either the length of suspension or the amount of capitation prepayment to be withheld.
+AHCCCS may impose monetary sanctions, suspend, deny, refuse to renew, or terminate this contract or any related subcontracts in accordance with AHCCCS Rules R9-22-606, ACOM Sanctions Policy and the terms of this contract and applicable Federal or State law and regulations [42 CFR 422.208, 42 CFR 438.700, 702, 704 and 45 CFR 92.36(i)(1)].
+Written notice will be provided to the Contractor specifying the sanction to be imposed, the grounds for such sanction and either the length of suspension or the amount of capitation to be withheld.
 The Contractor may dispute the decision to impose a sanction in accordance with the process outlined in A.A.C.
 9-34-401 et seq.
 Intermediate sanctions may be imposed, but are not limited to the following actions:

 - a.
 Substantial failure to provide medically necessary services that the Contractor is required to provide under the terms of this contract to its enrolled members. - b.
 Imposition of premiums or charges in excess of the amount allowed under the AHCCCS 1115 Waiver. - c.
 Discrimination among members on the basis of their health status of need for health care services. - d.
-Misrepresentation or falsification of information furnished to CMS or AHCCCSA. - e.
+Misrepresentation or falsification of information furnished to CMS or AHCCCS. - e.
 Misrepresentation or falsification of information furnished to an enrollee, potential enrollee, or provider. - f.
-Failure to comply with the requirement for physician incentive plan as delineated in Paragraph 42. - g.
-Distribution directly, or indirectly through any agent or independent contractor, of marketing materials that have not been approved by AHCCCSA or that contain false or materially misleading information. - h.
+Failure to comply with the requirement for physician incentive plan as delineated in Section D, Paragraph 42, Physician Incentives/Pay for Performance. - g.
+Distribution directly, or indirectly through any agent or independent Contractor, of marketing materials that have not been approved by AHCCCS or that contain false or materially misleading information. - h.
 Failure to meet AHCCCS Financial Viability Standards. - i.
 Material deficiencies in the Contractor's provider network. - j.
 Failure to meet quality of care and quality management requirements. - k.
 Failure to meet AHCCCS encounter standards. - 1.
 Violation of other applicable State or Federal laws or regulations. - m.
 Failure to fund accumulated deficit in a timely manner. - n.
 Failure to increase the Performance Bond in a timely manner. - o.
-Failure to comply with any provisions contained in this contract. - p.
-Failure to report third party liability cases as described in Paragraph 58.
+Failure to comply with any provisions contained in this contract and all policies referenced in this contract. - p.
+Failure to report recovery cases as described in Section D, Paragraph 58, Coordination of Benefits.

-AHCCCSA may impose the following types of intermediate sanctions:
+AHCCCS may impose the following types of intermediate sanctions:

 - a.
 Civil monetary penalties - b.
 Appointment of temporary management for a Contractor as provided in 42 CFR 438.706 and A.R.S. §36-2903 (M). - c.
 Granting members the right to terminate enrollment without cause and notifying the affected members of their right to disenroll [42 CFR 438.702(a)(3)]. - d.
-Suspension of all new enrollment, including auto assignments after the effective date of the sanction. - e.
-Suspension of payment for recipients enrolled after the effective date of the sanction until CMS or AHCCCSA is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur. - f.
+Suspension of all new enrollments, including auto assignments after the effective date of the sanction. - e.
+Suspension of payment for recipients enrolled after the effective date of the sanction until CMS or AHCCCS is satisfied that the reason for imposition of the sanction no longer exists and is not likely to recur. - f.
 Additional sanctions allowed under statue or regulation that address areas of noncompliance.

-Cure Notice Process: Prior to the imposition of a sanction for non-compliance, AHCCCSA may provide a written cure notice to the Contractor regarding the details of the non-compliance.
+Cure Notice Process: Prior to the imposition of a sanction for non-compliance, AHCCCS may provide a written cure notice to the Contractor regarding the details of the non-compliance.
 The cure notice will specify the period of time during which the Contractor must bring its performance back into compliance with contract requirements.
-If, at the end of the specified time period, the Contractor has complied with the cure notice requirements, AHCCCSA will take no further action.
-If, however, the Contractor has not complied with the cure notice requirements, AHCCCSA may proceed with the imposition of sanctions.
+If, at the end of the specified time period, the Contractor has complied with the cure notice requirements, AHCCCS will take no further action.
+If, however, the Contractor has not complied with the cure notice requirements, AHCCCS may proceed with the imposition of sanctions.
 Refer to the ACOM Sanctions Policy for details.